rwhitmire/Nancy.Bundler/README.md

-Nancy.Bundlers
+Nancy.Bundler
 ==============

-Bundler libraries for the Nancy framework
+Bundler for the Nancy web framework